Sacramento Criminal Defense Attorney Jennifer Mouzis

 Yes.
 Your child may be transferred to the adult court system to be tried as an adult if your child is between the age of 14 to 17 and has committed a very serious crime such as:

-As a defense attorney, I generally like to keep the case in juvenile court because the punishment tends to be much less.
+As an attorney with extensive experience in juvenile defense cases, I generally like to keep the case in juvenile court because the punishment tends to be much less.
 With that said, it is sometimes beneficial for a child to go to adult court because a prosecutor would have to convince all 12 jurors that the crime was committed beyond a reasonable doubt.

-This decision, however, cannot me made until the details of your child’s case are carefully reviewed.
+This decision, however, cannot be made until the details of your child’s case are carefully reviewed.

 If Your Child Is Found Guilty Of A Serious Crime In A Juvenile Court: